 - Funny Background Event: While the other Simpsons play Scrabble, Maggie can be seen spelling out "E=mc^2" with her toy blocks.

 - Gone Horribly Right: Bart cheating leads him not only to avoid botching the exam but get labelled a genius and sent to a gifted school where he ends up feeling miserable and out of place.
 He attempts to shrewdly return to his old school by disguising his intentions as a study of less intelligent kids, only for Dr Pryor to put him at work with a complex proposal in response.
 Bart very quickly decides it isn't worth it and confesses the whole thing.

 - Imagine Spot: Bart has one while working on a math problem on the intelligence test.

-- Incredibly Lame Pun and Genius Bonus: A calculus expression has the answer r^2dr, which the teacher uses come up with the phrase r-squared dr (or r-d-r-r), which sounds like har de har har, which sounds a bit like laughter.
+- Just for Pun: A calculus expression has the answer r^2dr, which the teacher uses to come up with the phrase r-squared dr (or r-d-r-r), which sounds like har de har har, which sounds a bit like Hardy Har Har.
 The other kids think it's funny, though.

 - Nothing Personal: Martin insists he only told on Bart to fend off the desecration of the school building.
 After Bart tells him to stuff it, he tattles on him again and taunts him from outside the classroom.

 - Scrabble Babble: The former Trope Namer of "Kwyjibo".